Euspondylus guentheri

-Euspondylus guentheri, also known commonly as Günther's sun tegu, is a species of lizard in the family Gymnophthalmidae.
+Euspondylus guentheri, commonly known as Günther's sun tegu, is a species of lizard in the family Gymnophthalmidae.
 The species is native to Ecuador, and has also been reported from Peru.
 It lives in lowland tropical and subtropical forest habitats.
 The specific epithet guentheri is in honour of Albert Günther, a German-born British zoologist.
 E. guentheri is mostly diurnal, spending time in low branches or basking on the ground.
 If threatened, it will run for cover.

 Distribution

 Sources differ on the altitudinal range of E. guentheri.
 One source states that it is found at altitudes of 290–420 m, and another gives a potential distribution range of 255–1297 m.
 It is found in central and eastern Ecuador, and has also been reported from Peru.

 Appearance

 Males of E. guentheri usually grow to a total length (including tail) of 25 cm, while females are somewhat smaller, growing to around 23 cm.
 It is pale brown in colour (although juveniles are usually yellower), with irregular black crossbars and blotches.
 It resembles E. maculatus, the spotted sun tegu, but can be differentiated from that species by colour: E. maculatus has smaller and less pervasive blotches and is generally browner and more uniform in colour.